 One reason the burial place was so important to the patriarchs has to do with God’s promise of the land.
 God had promised that Abraham’s descendants would possess the land where he had been buried (Genesis 12:1-3).
 Jacob knew that, if he was buried in Canaan, his tomb would forever remain within the Promised Land.
-The fact that Abraham, Isaac, Jacob, and Joseph would all be buried there—four generations—emphasized their belief in God’s promise to give this land to their family.
+The fact that Abraham, Isaac, and Jacob would all be buried there—three generations—emphasized their belief in God’s promise to give this land to their family.

 A second important reason was that Jacob wanted to be buried with his family.
 Still today, many people prefer to be laid to rest alongside family members as a sign of love and solidarity.
 In ancient times, it was considered an honor to be buried in a family plot.
 Many a king’s death is recorded as he “rested with his ancestors” (e.g., 2 Kings 14:16; 2 Chronicles 21:1).
 Jacob’s desire to be buried with his wife, father, and grandfather naturally displayed his deep love for them.